Integralist/go-http-monitor/README.md

 - write test(s).
 - don't generate a `stats.Stat` struct until stats analysis is needed.
 - dockerize.
+- refactor code:
+    - such as the `main` function to be smaller in size/responsibility.
+    - dedupe of similar logic for processing logs across packages.
+    - clean-up stdout printed statements.
 - more idiomatic package names.

+> Note: there maybe other 'todos', so grep the codebase for `TODO:`.